Irozuku Sekai no Ashita kara Episode 10

 During the trial run of the event (to which Kohaku and Hitomi send themselves and their friends into Yuito’s picture), it was pretty interesting to see Hitomi’s point of view.
 Everything in the picture is in color but her friends are still monochromatic.
 I also couldn’t help but notice when we looking at this scene that both Yuito and Kohaku were absent.
 It’s as if this shot demonstrated that Hitomi hasn’t completely opened up to them yet as she’s done with Kohaku and Yuito.

 I also chuckled at the fact that when they were wandering around in the picture, the couples were grouped together.
 Though you can tell how close the couples are from where they stood.
 With Asagi and Yamabuki, Yamabuki was standing a bit away from her looking on as Asagi played with the rabbits while sitting.
 Just shows that those two still don’t see eye to eye.
 However, from the way that Yamabuki glanced at Asagi, it could hint that there may be a chance he will eventually see her differently.
-While with Fukuzawa and Kawai, the two are comfortably walking together on a rainbow.
-The two are walking in the same direction with Kawai in front, which could indicate that while they’re on the same wavelength, Kawai is looking at what’s in front of her rather than behind at Fukuzawa.
-But because they’re walking in the same direction, it’s inevitable they’ll end up in the same place one day with Fukuzawa patiently waiting behind Kawai to support her from behind if he has to.
+While with Fukazawa and Kawai, the two are comfortably walking together on a rainbow.
+The two are walking in the same direction with Kawai in front, which could indicate that while they’re on the same wavelength, Kawai is looking at what’s in front of her rather than behind at Fukazawa.
+But because they’re walking in the same direction, it’s inevitable they’ll end up in the same place one day with Fukazawa patiently waiting behind Kawai to support her from behind if he has to.